-Lifts at Block 3 are not designated firefighting lifts, however there is an agreement in place that lifts would be utilised by HFRS in the event of an incident.
+Lifts at Block 2 are not designated firefighting lifts, however there is an agreement in place that lifts would be utilised by HFRS in the event of an incident.
 Signage within communal areas clearly states that lifts are not to be used in the event of an incident by relevant persons.
 Secure information box In relation to Regulation 4 of the Fire Safety Regulations 2022, the responsible person in relation to a high-rise residential building must install and maintain a secure information box in or on the building 26.6.
 Is the secure information box positioned at a location in or on the building which is readily accessible to the fire and rescue authority?
-The SIB is located in the ground floor lobby on entry to block on the south west side of building.
+The SIB is located in the entrance within the north west ground floor lobby.
 It has been agreed by all relevant parties that its location is the most suitable - internally.

-Photo 106

-26.7.
+Photo 108 26.7.
 Is the secure information box capable of containing documents required by these Regulations and is it reasonably secure from unauthorised access and vandalism?
 HCC are currently reviewing the content of the SIB.
 Content is to include the following:

 - 3 laminated plans of each floor including flat numbers + arrangements to meet Regulation 6

 - Details of vulnerable residents PEEPS (Personal Emergency Evacuation Plans)

 - Evacuation plan for the block

 - Details of "essential fire-fighting equipment"

 - Location of utility 'shut off' valves

 - Location of service risers

-- · Location of fire fighting lifts
+- Location of fire fighting lifts (where applicable)

+Private & confidential 49/85

 - Location of EACIE (if/when installed)

-- Copies of building access keys
+- · Copies of building access keys

-- · Copies of lift engagement key
+- Copies of lift engagement key

 - Copy of SSRI & Ops Pre plan

 - Copy of appliance pump pressure convertor

+- Location of utility 'shut off' valves

-The responsible person must ensure that the following information is contained within the
+The responsible person must ensure that the following information is contained within the secure information box (Assessor to confirm)

-Private & confidential 50/88

-secure information box (Assessor to confirm)

 26.8.
 Is the name, address and telephone number within the United Kingdom of the responsible person present?

 Under review.